Business structures in Germany: your guide to making the right choice

 Legal forms for establishing a sole proprietorship

-A sole proprietorship is a business structure where a single natural person is the sole owner and decision-maker.
-The focus here is on maximum personal control and flexibility, with no formal establishment hurdles or required starting capital.
+A sole proprietorship in Germany is a business structure where a single natural person is the sole owner and decision-maker.
+The focus here is on maximum personal control and flexibility, with no formal establishment hurdles or minimum share capital.
 All rights, obligations, and risks lie with this one individual.

-The owner’s liability is unlimited, meaning they are personally responsible for the business debts, including with their private assets.
-This form suits founders who want to work independently and take full responsibility, without partners or complex corporate structures, such as freelancers, small traders, or solo entrepreneurs.
+The owner’s liability is unlimited, meaning they are personally responsible to cover the business debts, even with their private assets.
+This form suits founders who want to work independently and are ready to take on the full responsibility such as freelancers, small traders, or solo entrepreneurs.

 Typical sole proprietorship types: